manntanfumu0/manntanfumu0/README.md

 ## Hello, 👋🏾👨🏿‍💻.

 My name is Manuel.
-I am a data analyst with experience in SQL, Excel, R, Power BI, Tableau, AWS, and Python.
+I am a Data Engineer with experience in SQL, Excel, R, ETL, Power BI, Tableau, AWS, and Python.
 Every day, I create amazing experiences and engage with a vibrant data community.

 🔭 Currently, I am studying to develop my data analysis skills in R, SQL, Excel, Power BI, Tableau, and Python.